 If you’ve never been to talk therapy, the first session is a very much like a first date.
 It’s awkward, has some uncomfortable conversation, and makes you feel like you’re trying to sell the best version of yourself.

-I didn’t feel entirely uncomfortable with Dr. Addiction, so I made an appointment to go back.
+I felt a little comfortable with Dr. Addiction, so I made an appointment to go back.

 On the second visit, the subject of my near suicide attempt came up.
 That incident led to my receiving the correct diagnosis.